 At your request, we can stop delivering most unaddressed advertising material, such as:

-- Retail flyers, store catalogues, restaurant take-out menus
+- Retail flyers and restaurant menus

-- Free product samples, coupons and magazines
+- Free product samples and coupons

 What we cannot stop delivering